incf-nidash/dicom-ontology/README.md

 # dicom-ontology
 This repository contains the DICOM ontology used by the INCF-NIDASH NIDM-Experiment project.

-The terms came from the DICOM XML docbook that contains all of the DICOM information.
+The terms originated from the DICOM XML docbook that contains all of the DICOM tag information.
 This file originated from David Clunie.

+In addition, defined based terms were extracted from the DICOM documentation and organized into a heirarchy.

+The term ID is written as:
+1) dicom_0000XXXX in which X stands for a number.
+These terms are extracted from the DICOM documentation.
+2) dicom_xxxxxxxx in which the DICOM tag is represented by 'xxxxxxxx'.

-There are a number of non-alphanumeric characters in the dicom tag labels, things like "/", "_", "-" and the Greek letter mu used as an abbreviation for "micro".
-In this ontology, the "mu"'s were replaced by "u"'s to make the text handling easier.
-All non-alphanumberic characters and spaces were removed from the labels and camel case implmented to make the actual term (e.g. "Field of View Dimension(s) in Float" becomes "fieldOfViewDimensionsInFloat")
+In this ontology, the "mu"'s that were originally used for "micro" were replaced by "u"'s to make the text handling easier.
+The labels used here are those extracted from the DICOM docbook.

+Tags that were incorporated into Neurolex in earlier work have a owl:sameAs nlx_xxxxxx statement where "xxxxxx" is the original Neurolex ID number.